 I was not disappointed.
 Emma Frost is known for being an evil manipulative woman who seemed not to wear actual clothing.
 This didn’t change when she decided to become a hero either.

 It still didn’t change when they put her in charge of Xavier’s new school for mutants.
-You know, the one for young mutants, specifically the group of teens that would come be known as Generation X. Why they thought that a more than half naked woman would be the best teacher for a group of teens at their peak of sexual appetites, I’ll never know, but I bet none of the guys ever skipped classes.
-She’s also with Cyclops now, witch just begs the question, “What the hell do chicks see in that douche?”
+You know, the one for young mutants, specifically the group of teens that would come be known as Generation X. Why they thought that a more than half-naked woman would be the best teacher for a group of teens at their peak of sexual appetites, I’ll never know, but I bet none of the guys ever skipped classes.
+She’s also with Cyclops now, which just begs the question, “What the hell do chicks see in that douche?”

 Throughout the first movie, Carrie Fisher did not wear a bra.
 There were three reasons for this:

 - In space, the body expands, and a bra does not.
 Thus, it would constrict the wearer and prevent breathing.